Accreditations & Endorsements

 - Components of reading are addressed within a cognitive development framework

 - Rich vocabulary development is emphasized in all segments of the therapy session

 - Diagnostic teaching is evident

 - Ethical standards for therapists are taught explicitly and monitored

-- Degree program is available and many therapists seek a Master’s of Education
+- Degree programs are available and many therapists seek a Master’s of Education

 NILD is a Feuerstein Institute Authorized Training Center.
 The Feuerstein Institute has greatly influenced and contributed to the work of the National Institute for Learning Development (NILD) in the USA since 1993.

 Kristin Barbour contributes her expertise to Partnership for 21st Century Skills blogazine.
 She writes about transforming special education by building critical thinking skills.